 We’ve recently been able to take our life on the road and travel full-time because of our effort to find location independent work.
 This means we don’t have to take time off of work in order to travel.
 Dan landed a remote job as a software consultant by simply asking for the opportunity to work from home during his interview.
 Although the job wasn’t posted as a remote position, he asked anyway and they agreed!

-We’re working hard to continue to build a passive income stream, which will allow us to earn money without exchanging our time.
+Passive income streams will allow us to earn money without consistently exchanging our time.
 This will make a life of full-time travel much more sustainable and enjoyable.

 Here are some ways that we are building a passive income: